-Greenval currently operates in France, Belgium, Netherlands, Poland, Denmark, Finland, Spain, Portugal, UK, Italy, Germany, Czech Republic, Sweden, and Slovakia on a direct business basis.
-Business in Norway, Hungary and Russia is conducted by way of a reinsurance partnership through a local fronter in these jurisdictions.
+Greenval currently operates in France, Belgium, Netherlands, Poland, Denmark, Finland, Spain, Portugal, Italy, Germany, Czech Republic, Luxembourg, Sweden, and Slovakia on a direct business basis.
+Business in the UK, Norway, Hungary, Romania and Russia is conducted by way of a reinsurance partnership through a local fronter in these jurisdictions.